Tourist Information Centres

 Start your visit to Dartmoor by popping into one of the National Park’s three award winning Visitor Centres.
 Come and find out what attracts over 150,000 visitors a year to these Centres where children can enjoy dressing up, games and films while adults can find out more about the Dartmoor story through exhibitions and displays.
 The Centres also stock the unique Dartmoor Range of products, inspired by Dartmoor, as well as books, maps and walks leaflets.

-The High Moorland Visitor Centre in Princetown is the National Park’s flagship Centre where you can learn out about the Dartmoor story, be inspired by the fantastic Dartmoor Timelapse film, find out about Sherlock Holmes and the Hound of the Baskervilles and the author’s connections with the building, while children enjoy dressing up, sitting in the junior Ranger Land Rover, a great fun zone and the Hairy Hands film in the spooky cinema.
+The Dartmoor National Park Visitor Centre in Princetown is the National Park’s flagship Centre where you can learn out about the Dartmoor story, be inspired by the fantastic Dartmoor Timelapse film, find out about Sherlock Holmes and the Hound of the Baskervilles and the author’s connections with the building, while children enjoy dressing up, sitting in the junior Ranger Land Rover, a great fun zone and the Hairy Hands film in the spooky cinema.

 If you are interested in finding out more about why Dartmoor is one of the most important places for Bronze Age archaeology in Western Europe then visit the National Park Visitor Centre at Postbridge.
 The whole family will enjoy the fascinating exhibition on life in the Bronze Age with genuine prehistoric finds on display as well as replica Bronze Age tools and weapons.
 Children can dress up as prehistoric settlers, build a Bronze Age house, complete a Bronze Age quiz and earn their Dartmoor History Hunter’s badge.